Expand all

 |

-2. Contact the worker to discuss the claim and reopen process
+2. Contact the worker to discuss the claim and investigation process

-Gather information (for example, symptoms, needs, earnings information on the date of layoff, etc.) that is needed to understand what has happened with the worker’s compensable injury, treatment, and employment since the claim was last active, if needed.
-Explain the information-gathering process for the reopen investigation, when a follow up will occur, and an estimated date for when the reopen decision will be made.
+Gather information (e.g., symptoms, needs, earnings information on the date of layoff, etc.) that is needed to understand what has happened with the worker’s compensable injury, treatment, and employment since the claim was closed, if needed.
+Explain the information-gathering process for the reopen investigation, when a follow up will occur, and an estimated date for when the decision will be made.
 Ask the worker: - What has happened with your compensable injury, treatment, and employment since your claim was last active?
 Do you recall something specific that may have caused the flare-up in your symptoms?

 - Did you seek medical treatment and if so, who did you see, when, and what treatment plan was recommended?

-- Can we contact your current employer?
-Permission is needed when the current employer is not the date-of-accident employer.
-(This is to ensure contact does not jeopardize the worker's employment.)
+- Can we contact your current employer/the employer you were working for when you last stopped working (other than the date-of-accident employer)?
+Note: Permission is needed when the current employer is not the date-of-accident employer to ensure contact does not jeopardize the worker's employment.

-If the worker did not grant permission to contact their current (not date of accident) employer, go to Step 4.
+If the worker did not grant permission to contact their current (not date of accident) employer, continue to Step 4.

 |